Channel Code Tracking/Reporting Enhancements

 To customize this code to track you need to replace 3 variables.

 BRAND: Here you will enter the sitename we provided to you as your co-branded resource library.
-If the TradePub site we provided to you is http://sitename.tradepub.com, your brand is sitename.
+If the TradePub site we provided to you is https://sitename.tradepub.com, your brand is sitename.

 OFFERCODE: The offercode is found at the end of each magazine or white paper’s landing page URL.
-For Website Magazine, the URL is http://www.tradepub.com/free/webs.
+For Website Magazine, the URL is https://www.tradepub.com/free/webs.
 The offercode is webs.
-Similarly, for the white paper How to Boost Your Company's Sales with Marketing, the URL is http://www.tradepub.com/free/w_nl17.
+Similarly, for the white paper How to Boost Your Company's Sales with Marketing, the URL is https://www.tradepub.com/free/w_nl17.
 The offer code is w_nl17.

 CHANNELCODE: You can enter any 8 character code in this space to track your conversions from this link.